blandflakes/advent-2020/notes.md

 Hm.
 I just replaced the rules and things just worked.
 I'll take it?

 An interesting elaboration would be to support actually returning the groups that matched, but I've spent a lot of time in front of computer screens recently.

+# Day 20

+# Part 1

+Blech.
+GRIDS.
+I hate them!
+Anyway, rough plan:

+1. Parse the input, which seems pretty straightforward
+2. Generate all possible versions of each tile
+3. Group them in some optimizing way - needs thought, but I'm thinking that there is some potential gain to be had where we can easily look up the pieces... though I haven't thought about the algorithm for this yet.
+4. Solve part 1 using #3

+Final note: Yup gave up here.
+A fun exercise anyway.
+Committing to delete this repo from my laaptop.